Game Rules

 2.7 ALL prize money/bonuses to be paid at the end of the season.

-3.3 If the games are level at 90 minutes extra time will be played followed by a penalty shootout if necessary.
+3.2 If the games are level at 90 minutes, they will go to a replay, as they would in the FA cup.
+However if the scores are still tied after the replay, extra time will be played followed by a penalty shootout if necessary.
+No away goals.

 3.7 If the games are level at 90 minutes extra time will be played followed by a penalty shootout if necessary.